SKiLMATRiX/SKiLMATRiX/README.md

 **SKiL MATRiX** is a student learning platform designed for **engineering and university students**, bringing essential academic resources together in one place.

-Students can discover **study notes, Previous Year Questions (PYQs), syllabi, formula sheets, practical resources, coding practice, and AI-powered learning tools** through a structured and easy-to-use platform.
+Students can discover **study notes, Previous Year Questions (PYQs), syllabus, formula sheets, practical resources, coding practice, and AI-powered learning tools** through a structured and easy-to-use platform.

 Whether you are preparing for university examinations, revising important concepts, practicing programming, or looking for academic resources, **SKiL MATRiX** helps you find the right resources faster.